TikTok Challenges Montana’s Decision to Ban the App

 That likely won’t be viewed favorably by White House officials, who are still weighing a potential TikTok ban.
 As such, even if it can stave off Montana’s new law, it may not be able to remain in the US, long-term.

-There’s still a lot to come on this, and six months before any ban takes effect.
-But as we have for over 18 months, we await the full recommendations of CFIUS, and how the White House views TikTok, which will then dictate the way forward for the platform.
+There’s still a lot to come on this, and there's six months before any ban takes effect.
+But as we have for over 18 months, we await the full recommendations of the Committee on Foreign Investment in the United States, and how the White House views TikTok, which will then dictate the way forward for the platform.